 Let’s face it – I have to – the financial services industry has suffered a pretty poor press over recent years.

 A bolder spirit might look them in the eyes and say, “I’m an IFA”, but not before having identified the nearest exit.

 My own experience is that such heart-warming frankness invariably causes the enquirer’s eyes to glaze over in fear of a boring diatribe about pensions and investments.

 I tell them that I help business owners and individuals provide financial security through the arrangement of appropriate insurance policies that pay out should something horrible happen.

-If this produces a glimmer of interest, then I explain further: I set up Assured Life Advisers to promote life assurance as a fundamental part of financial planning.
-Life insurance underpins most of our plans in life and provides financial security – peace of mind, if you like – should the worst happen.
+If this produces a glimmer of interest, then I explain further: I set up Assured Life Advisers to promote life insurance as a fundamental part of financial planning.
+Life insurance underpins most of our plans in life and provides financial security – peace of mind if you like – should the worst happen.